GK-2308/Chat-App/README.md

 3. Dynamic Sidebar: The sidebar dynamically displays available users for messaging.

 Technologies Used

 Frontend:

-1 React.js
+1. React.js
-2 Socket.io Client
+2. Socket.io Client

 Backend:

-1 Node.js
+1. Node.js
-2 Express.js
+2. Express.js
-3 Socket.io
+3. Socket.io
-4 MongoDB
+4. MongoDB

 USAGE

-1.Register or log in to the application.
+1. Register or log in to the application.
-2.Set your status as "available" or "busy".
+2. Set your status as "available" or "busy".
-3.Start messaging with available users in the sidebar.
+3. Start messaging with available users in the sidebar.